 We booked it on the spot for our last two nights.

 Gramvousa and Balos Islands

-But we shouldn’t have worried because despite the large number of people aboard, both islands we visited were pretty big so everyone spread out fairly well and we were still able to carve out a quiet spot for ourselves away from the crowds.
+But we shouldn’t have worried.
+Despite the large number of people aboard, both islands were expansive.
+Plenty of room for us to carve out our own little bit of serenity at each stop, away from the crowds.

 After a one-hour sail from Kissamos, we arrived at our first stop, the more ambitious of the two, Gramvousa Island.